 - a.
-Requirements for notifying the FAA of proposed construction or alteration are contained in Sections 77.9 (see FIG 5-2-1, FIG 5-2-2, FIG 5-2-3, FIG 5-2-4, and FIG 5-2-5). - b.
-No notice is required, as specified in Section 77.9(e), for certain equipment installations "of a type approved by the Administrator" when the equipment is installed in accordance with the established FAA siting criteria.
-Equipment installed in compliance with the siting criteria without waivers and which do not affect other runways do not have to be considered under Part 77 criteria. - c.
+Requirements for notifying the FAA of proposed construction or alteration are contained in contained in 14 CFR § 77.9 (see FIG 5-2-1, FIG 5-2-2, FIG 5-2-3, FIG 5-2-4, and FIG 5-2-5). - b.
+No notice is required, as specified in 14 CFR § 77.9(e), for certain equipment installations "of a type approved by the Administrator" when the equipment is installed in accordance with the established FAA siting criteria.
+Equipment installed in compliance with the siting criteria without waivers and which do not affect other runways do not have to be considered under 14 CFR part 77 criteria. - c.
 Examples of equipment not requiring notice are: - 1.
-Wind equipment (AWOS, ASOS, AWSS, etc.).
+Wind equipment (AWOS, ASOS, etc.).
 Supplemental wind cones, wind turbines, and meteorological towers are not exempt from notice. - 2.
-Transmissometers (Runway Visibility Value (RVV) and Runway Visual Range (RVR) equipment). - 3.
-Instrument Landing Systems (ILS). - 4.
-Visual Glide Slope Indicators (VGSI).
+Runway Visual Range (RVR) equipment. - 3.
+Instrument Landing Systems (ILS).
+Includes localizer, glide slope, approach lighting system, distance measuring equipment, outer and inner marker beacons. - 4.
+Visual Glide Slope Indicators (VGSI). - 5.
+Runway and Taxiway Lights and Signs. - 6.
+Runway End Identifier Lighting (REILS).